DZucchetti/web-writable-files/README.md

 - retrieve content from any place
 - be notified of changes
 - save the file back
-- be notified of conflict
+- be notified of conflicts
 - see differences between version
-- resolve possible conflicts.
+- resolve possible conflicts

 The apps interact with a File-Service-Worker that makes available the file and take care to save the data back to the appropriate place and in case of concurrent changes delegate offer a chance to the app to solve the conflict or let the user decide what version of the file to keep.